-I stared into the darkness, forcing my eyes open despite the rain being lashed into them.
-Every light had been extinguished to keep us hidden, but our foe wouldn’t lose us so simply.
+I stared into the darkness, forcing my eyes open despite the rain lashed into them.
+We had extinguished every light to keep us hidden, but our foe wouldn’t lose us so easily.
 Behind me, men with axes chopped away the wreckage of a broken mast and its rigging.
 The ship writhed beneath my feet as the dead weight broke loose and slid into the ocean.

 “Watchmen, an extra half-share to the man who calls him before I do.”
 I had to shout to be heard, but I kept my voice even.
 They needed a strong voice right now.
 I heard my promise called out down the length of the ship, for all the watchmen to hear.
 “Patrol master, how long before our air patrol is due back?”